Search element - Quick search bar

 health

-We have known for a long time that breastfeeding is important when it comes to health for both you and your baby and it's important for many reasons.
+We've known for a long time that breastfeeding is important for the health of both you and your baby.

-For each of the following, there is a dose-response relationship between breastfeeding and the health result.
-This means that the less breastfeeding, the higher the risks.
+There is robust scientific evidence about the link between breastfeeding and the following health conditions in mums and babies.
+For each of these, there is a dose-response relationship between breastfeeding and the health result.
+This means the risks increase with less breastfeeding.

 • gastrointestinal infections